impuremaths/impuremaths.github.io/_posts/2021-02-24-order-execution.md

 My understanding is that there is still some competition among market makers - not to mention competition among brokers.
 For instance, Charles Schwab has a good reputation; it would be devestating to the company if someone - either the SEC or an attentive retail customer - uncovered impropriety in its trade execution.

-However, my other understanding is that regulators are willing to overlook such impropriety, if the overcharge is on the order of pennies or basis points.
+However, my other understanding is that regulators are willing to overlook such impropriety, if the overcharge (via the bid-ask spread) is on the order of pennies or basis points.
 As a result, it would behoove customers with larger accounts to research brokers' execution practices before settling with one.

 ### Open questions